Non-trivial Solutions of $Aa^p+Bb^p=Cc^3$ over Number Fields: Properties of Galois representations

 \subsection{Level lowering}

 In this subsection, as is standard, we will be relating the Galois representation attached to the Frey curve with another representation of lower level.
-That is, we construct a new elliptic curve $E'$ which relates to $E$ via its mod-$p$ Galois representation.
-This new $E'$ will have conductor $\mathfrak{N}_E$ (the lower level) which does not depend on $a$ and $b$.
+That is, we construct a new elliptic curve $E'$ which relates to $E$ via its mod $p$ Galois representation.
+This new $E'$ will have conductor $\mathfrak{N}_E$ (obtained after level lowering) which does not depend on $a$ and $b$.
 It is then the curve $E'$ that will lead us to a contradiction.
 We construct this $E'$ using the modularity conjectures from Section \ref{Conjectures}.
 The properties of $E'$ are summarized in the following theorem and the rest of this section is dedicated to proving this result.
-The idea of the proof is heavily inspired by that of \cite[Section 3]{IKO2} and can be seen as a generalization thereof. \begin{theorem} Let $K$ be a number field with $\textup{Cl}_{T_K}(K)[3]=1$, satisfying Conjectures \ref{conj1} and \ref{conj2}.
-Then there is a constant $V=V(K,A,B,C)$ depending only on $K,A,B$ and $C$ such that the following holds.
+The idea of the proof is heavily inspired by that of \cite[Section 3]{IKO2} and can be seen as a generalization thereof. \begin{theorem} Let $K$ be a number field satisfying Conjectures \ref{conj1} and \ref{conj2}.
+Then, there is a constant $V=V(K,A,B,C)$ depending only on $K,A,B$ and $C$ such that the following holds.
 Let $(a,b,c)\in W_K$ be a solution to \eqref{maineqn} with prime exponent $p>V$.
 Let $E/K$ be the associated Frey curve defined in \eqref{the frey curve}.
-Then there is an elliptic curve $E'/K$ such that the following statements hold: \begin{enumerate}[noitemsep] \item [(i)] $E'$ has good reduction away from $T_K$; \item [(ii)] $E'$ has a $K$-rational point of order $3$; \item [(iii)] $\overline{\rho}_{E',p}\sim\overline{\rho}_{E,p}$; \item [(iv)] for every prime $\mathfrak{L}\in S_K$ we have $v_\mathfrak{L}(j_{E'})<0$. \end{enumerate} \end{theorem} Before we dive into the proof of Theorem \ref{the theorem describing E'}, we cover some required Lemmas.
-The following is Proposition 6.1 from \cite{SS}.
+Then there is an elliptic curve $E'/K$ such that the following statements hold: \begin{enumerate}[noitemsep] \item [(i)] $E'$ has good reduction away from $T_K$; \item [(ii)] $E'$ has a $K$-rational point of order $3$; \item [(iii)] $\overline{\rho}_{E',p}\sim\overline{\rho}_{E,p}$; \item [(iv)] for every prime $\mathfrak{L}\in S_K$ we have $v_\mathfrak{L}(j_{E'})<0$. \end{enumerate} \end{theorem} Before we dive into the proof of Theorem \ref{the theorem describing E'}, we cover some required results.